Plan unveiled for Toronto’s own World Trade Center complex

-The Toronto Region Board of Trade is planning to build a World Trade Center complex in the city to house its headquarters, with the hope of establishing a prestigious local address that will draw foreign consuls-general, trade-promotion agencies and other commercial tenants.
+The Toronto Region Board of Trade is planning to build a World Trade Centre complex in the city to house its headquarters, with the hope of establishing a prestigious local address that will draw foreign consuls-general, trade-promotion agencies and other commercial tenants.

 For many, the name World Trade Center conjures up New York's Twin Towers, which were destroyed by hijacked planes on Sept.
 11, 2001.
 That site is now home to a new complex that includes the 94-storey One World Trade Center, the tallest skyscraper in the Western Hemisphere.
 Other cities, including Seoul, Bahrain and Sao Paulo, also have World Trade Center buildings.